Hoodoo Brown: In popular culture

 In the 2005 video game Gun, Hoodoo Brown is shown as the mayor of fictional Empire City, New Mexico.
 He resembles the real-life Hoodoo in both appearance and character.
 In the game, Hoodoo deputizes the game's protagonist, Colton White, and agrees to help him find Josiah Reed, an assassin that masquerades as a preacher Colton is looking for.
 Colton soon finds out, however, that Hoodoo is on the same side as the assassin, and must escape Hoodoo's prison, later killing him.
 Dave Rudabaugh and J.J.
 Webb are also portrayed in the game as Hoodoo's deputies.
 Hoodoo is voiced by Ron Perlman in the game.

-Brown also appears in two stories of the Italian comic Tex Willer, episodes 601 and 602, as mayor of Vegas, New Mexico, and head of the Dodge City gang.
-When Tex and his fellow ranger Kit Carson discover that Brown, with appointed sheriff Dave Mather and deputies of the town, among which John Joshua Webb and Dave Rudabaugh, as Dan Rudabaugh, participated in several robberies, they are involved in a duel, and Tex and Carson manage to kill Brown.
+Brown also appears in two stories of the Italian comic Tex, episodes 601 and 602, as mayor of Vegas, New Mexico, and head of the Dodge City gang.
+When Tex Willer and his fellow ranger Kit Carson discover that Brown, with appointed sheriff Dave Mather and deputies of the town, among which John Joshua Webb and Dave Rudabaugh, as Dan Rudabaugh, participated in several robberies, they are involved in a duel, and Tex and Carson manage to kill Brown.

 Hyman Neil appears in the weird western novel Merkabah Rider: The Mensch With No Name, by Edward M. Erdelac.
 He unofficially hires the Rider, Mysterious Dave Mather, and Doc Holliday to find two thousand dollars in cash stolen in a train robbery outside Las Vegas, New Mexico.